Etiqueta: buenos aires restaurants

 In Buenos Aires, tipping waiters around 10% of the total bill is a common practice if the service meets your satisfaction.
 While not obligatory, tipping is a welcomed acknowledgment of good service.

-What is the legal drinking age in Buenos Aires?
+What is the legal drinking age in Argentina?

 The legal drinking age in Buenos Aires is 18.
-Most bars and restaurants will ask for identification to verify your age if you’re ordering alcoholic beverages.
+Most of Buenos Aires restaurants and bars will ask for identification to verify your age if you’re ordering alcoholic beverages.

 • What to eat in Buenos Aires and Where: A guide for foodies